 - If there is an even number of patients, then the median is simply the average of the middle two values.

-In order to prove that you have complied with RPS 14, Section 3.1.8 a), you should document your results.
+In order to prove that you have complied with RPS C-5 Section 3.2.15 (and the superseded RPS 14, Section 3.1.8), you should document your results.
 This documentation should include your FRL and the corresponding DRL.

 The 25th percentile and the median doses are only provided to add more context when you conduct your dose comparison - for regulatory purposes, only the DRL comparison is required.